 Aesthetically speaking, Ana(b)log’s design was engineered using a modified version of web designer Christian Proell’s “CP-Minimal” theme (version 1.1.1).
-Using CSS and HTML in WordPress.org’s “Editor” feature, I (a) took out the generic header in order to make room for the banner graphic created in Photoshop CS5 with moderna font and custom shapes (b) selected an appropriate text package (a mix of Helvetica Neue, Liberation Sans, and Arial) (c) changed the color scheme and (d) inserted metadata using Google Adwords for keyword ideas that would better optimize the site for search engines.
-I learned to code in XHTML and CSS by taking MMC5015, Electronic Publishing with Professor David Carlson and was subsequently able to tweak the design template of the site, as well as individual posts in WordPress’s “HTML Editor”.
+Using CSS and HTML in WordPress.org’s “Editor” feature, I (a) took out the generic header in order to make room for the banner graphic created in Photoshop CS5 with Moderna font and custom shapes (b) selected an appropriate text package (a mix of Helvetica Neue, Liberation Sans, and Arial) (c) changed the color scheme and (d) inserted metadata using Google Adwords for keyword ideas that would better optimize the site for search engines.
+I learned to code in XHTML and CSS by taking MMC5015 Electronic Publishing with Professor David Carlson and was subsequently able to tweak the design template of the site, as well as individual posts in WordPress’s “HTML Editor”.
 Elizabeth Castro’s handbook “HTML, XHTML & CSS: Sixth Edition” was also helpful in this regard.

 Widgets and Enhanced Functionality